sourcecred/docs/guides/GITHUB.md

  2. have advanced reviewing tools and version history
  3. keep a record of discussions, and every change made
  4. be able to revert back to previous versions, if needed
- 5. render some of the static files in a web interface
+ 5. create pretty web interfaces

 ## What content do we have on GitHub?